Teradata/developer-resources/docs/glossary.md

 <a id="glo-oauth-app"></a>
 ### OAuth app

 An OAuth app allows a user to grant access to their account on one website or service to another, without sharing their password.

-An OAuth app, that you or someone at your organization creates, allows AI Unlimited to use your GitHub or GitLab account to authorize users and store project information.
+An OAuth app, that you or someone at your organization creates, allows AI Unlimited to use GitHub or GitLab authentication to manage each [project repository](#glo-project-repo) and, each time the engine is deployed, derive the engine users from the collaborators that have been added to the repository.

 <a id="glo-object-storage"></a>
 ### object storage